White bread

 3

-Stir the delightful dough and add the remains of the milk.
-You should knead the mass for about 10 minutes to obtain the desired consistency.
-For Andean arepas, you must be able to dip your fingers in the mass.
-Once done return to its original position.
+Stir the dough thoroughly and gradually add the remaining milk.
+You should knead the dough for about 10 minutes to achieve the desired consistency.
+For Andean arepas, the dough should be smooth and elastic, allowing you to dip your fingers in it without it sticking excessively.
+Once kneaded, cover the dough and let it rest for 15 minutes.
+Resting the dough allows the gluten to relax, making it easier to shape the arepas later.

 4